-Each year the Steuben SWCD, in conjunction with the Indiana Conservation Partnership (ICP), complete a spring and fall tillage transect survey.
+Each year the Steuben County Soil and Water Conservation District (SWCD), in conjunction with the Indiana Conservation Partnership (ICP), completes spring and fall tillage transect surveys.
 The tillage transect is a windshield survey that collects information on tillage practices, residue cover, and crops planted from 280 points across the county.
-Data gathered from the survey is used to track cropland use, conservation cropping systems, cover crop adoption and crop residue which can be used to estimate soil erosion rates.
+Data gathered from the survey is used to track cropland use, conservation cropping systems, cover crop adoption, and crop residue, which can be used to estimate soil erosion rates.

-In addition to the data that is gathered, this tillage transect allows the opportunity for conservation partners to observe and discuss the conditions, needs and accomplishments related to the natural resources in the county is an invaluable effort.
+In addition to the data that is gathered, this tillage transect allows the opportunity for the SWCD to observe and discuss the conditions, needs and accomplishments related to the natural resources in the county.

 Several factors can contribute to an increase in No-Till percentages; one potential factor could be drought, which could cause extensive compaction due to loss of soil moisture.
 Though tillage is the traditional way to reduce compaction, extensive tillage can actually increase soil compaction over time.
-The use of cover crops such as oil seed radishes, turn-ups, or annual rye grass can be just as, or more effective in the long-term, as conventional tillage.
-The heavy rain fall in the Fall of 2018 and Spring 2019 can be contributed to the higher number of no-till due to machinery not be able to get into fields.
+The use of cover crops such as oil seed radishes, turnips, or annual rye grass can be just as, or more effective than, conventional tillage in the long term.
+The heavy rain fall in the Fall of 2018 and Spring of 2019 could have contributed to the higher number of no-till due to machinery not being able to get into fields.
 No till percentages declined in 2020 due to drier weather patterns that contributed to more favorable conservation tillage soil conditions.

-It is still too early to tell if the use of No-Till is on a dramatic decline in use, or if recent data is a periodical fluctuation.
+It is encouraging to see the increase in no-till practices in corn fields; it may indicate program success in educating producers on the benefits of these practices.
+The percentage changes in soybean tillage from 2020 to 2021 do not show statistically significant variations.
+It is still too early to tell if the use of No-Till is on a dramatic increase in use, or if recent data is a periodical fluctuation.
 We will continue to monitor and educate landowners about the tillage use across Steuben County in the coming years to better understand what tillage practices are being used and how fields are being managed.